 The Perfect Match - @dapperhouse #livingdonor #kidneytransplant @EricSchmidtPhotog

-The doctors set a date for the transplant with us knowing that there were still more last minute compatibility test to be done.
+The doctors set a date for the transplant with us knowing that there were still more compatibility test to be done.
 It was challenging to wait because Paul’s health was declining so quickly.
-He was being poisoned by his own blood, but the doctors could not put him on dialysis to risk his body rejecting my kidney.
+He was being poisoned by his own blood, but the doctors could not put him on dialysis because it increases the risk his body rejecting my kidney.

 After two emotional postponements due to lab errors and further testing, the date of October 1st, 2014 was finally set in stone.
 We had learned to be calloused and guarded in case the transplant did not go through for some reason.
 We joked a lot and acted nonchalant about the ordeal but we were hoping deep down that it would all work out this time.